 8. A SPA DAY AT THE GLAM ROOM

 Who doesn't want to spend a day at a relaxing spa??
 Treat her to a day of relaxation and pampering.
 I am at The Glam Room on a regular basis and get everything done here.
-I highly recommend their services, here's my review on their services.
-My favorites are The Glam Facial and the 80 minute Swedish Massage with hot stones - fantastic!
+Rachel highly recommends their services, here's my review on their services.
+Her favorites are The Glam Facial and the 80 minute Swedish Massage with hot stones - fantastic!